-- the wishes of the victim in terms of how they want to proceed.
-This is especially important in the context of sexual violence and sexual harassment.
-We will support victims to be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the school's duty and responsibilities to protect other children: - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
-For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature).
+- The nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour. - The ages of the children involved. - The developmental stages of the children involved. - Any power imbalance between the children.
+For example, is the alleged perpetrator(s) significantly older, more mature, or more confident?
+Does the victim have a disability or learning difficulty - If the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature).

-Children sharing a classroom: Initial considerations when the report is made
+1.7.5 Children sharing a classroom: Initial considerations when the report is made

 Any report of sexual violence is likely to be traumatic for the victim.
 However, reports of rape and assault by penetration are likely to be especially difficult with regard to the victim, and close proximity with the alleged perpetrator(s) is likely to be especially distressing.
-Whilst the school/college establishes the facts of the case and starts the process of liaising with children's social care and the police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
-The school or college should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school or college premises (including during any before or after school-based activities) and on transport to and from the school or college, where appropriate.
+Whilst the school establishes the facts of the case and starts the process of liaising with Children's Social Care and the Police, the alleged perpetrator(s) should be removed from any classes they share with the victim.
+We also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school premises (including during any before or after school-based activities) and on transport to and from the school, where appropriate.
 These actions are in the best interests of all children involved and should not be perceived to be a judgment on the guilt of the alleged perpetrator(s).

-For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing school or college premises and school or college transport, should be considered immediately.
-In all cases, the initial report should be carefully evaluated, reflecting the considerations set out at paragraph 391.
-The wishes of the victim, the nature of the allegations and the protection of all children in the school or college will be especially important when considering any immediate actions.
+For other reports of sexual violence and sexual harassment, the proximity of the victim and alleged perpetrator(s) and considerations regarding shared classes, sharing school premises and school transport, should be considered immediately.

+In all cases, the initial report should be carefully evaluated, reflecting the considerations.
+The wishes of the victim, the nature of the allegations and the protection of all children in the school will be especially important when considering any immediate actions.

-Options to manage the report
+1.7.6 Options to manage the report

-Saint Ambrose School will consider every report on a case-by-case basis as per paragraph 391.
+St Ambrose Catholic Primary School will consider every report on a case-by-case basis.
 When to inform the alleged perpetrator(s) will be a decision that should be carefully considered.
-Where a report is going to be made to children's social care and/or the police, then, as a general rule, we will speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
+Where a report is going to be made to Children's Social Care and/or the Police, then, as a general rule, we will speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
 However, as per general safeguarding principles, this does not and should not us from taking immediate action to safeguard children, where required.
 There are four likely scenarios to consider when managing any reports of sexual violence and/or sexual harassment.

-- that sexual violence and sexual harassment can take place within intimate personal relationships between peers. - are there ongoing risks to the victim, other children, adult students or school or college staff; and - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.
+- That sexual violence and sexual harassment can take place within intimate personal relationships between peers. - Are there ongoing risks to the victim, other children, adult students or school staff; and - Other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.

-Child and adolescent mental health services (CAMHS) CAMHS is used as a term for all services that work with children who have difficulties with their emotional or behavioural wellbeing.
+Child and adolescent mental health services CAMHS is used as a term for all services that work with children who have difficulties with their emotional or behavioural wellbeing.
 Services vary depending on local authority.
-Most CAHMS have their own website, which will have information about access, referrals and contact numbers.
+Most CAMHS have their own website, which will have information about access, referrals and contact numbers.

-Safeguarding and supporting the alleged perpetrator(s)
+1.7.7 Safeguarding and supporting the alleged perpetrator(s)